There is no cure for fibromyalgia, but treatment can ease some of your symptoms and improve quality of life.

 - dry mouth

-For more information on the side effects of your particular medication, see the patient information leaflet that comes with it, or read our Medicines info page.
+For information on the side effects of your particular medication, check the patient information leaflet that comes with it or look for it in our medicines A-Z guide.

-As fibromyalgia can affect your sleeping patterns, you may wish to try medicines to help you sleep.
-If you are sleeping better, you may find that your other symptoms are not as severe.
+As fibromyalgia can affect your sleeping patterns, you may want medicine to help you sleep.
+If you are sleeping better, you may find other symptoms are not as severe.

 Speak to your GP if you think you could benefit from a medicine to help you sleep.
-They may recommend an over-the-counter medicine, or prescribe a short course of a stronger medication.
+They may recommend an over-the-counter remedy, or prescribe a short course of a stronger medication.

-Read more information on treating insomnia including good sleeping techniques and medicines to help you sleep.
+Read more about treating insomnia for information on good sleeping techniques and medicines to help you sleep.